Why Play is Key to Resilience and Re(Imagined) Learning Environments

 How applies to HSW:

-- At the end of the presentation, participants will be able to identify the key benefits of play to positive learning outcomes.;
+- At the end of the presentation, participants will be able to identify the key benefits of play to positive learning outcomes and health.

 - Acquire new knowledge relating to the social and economic benefits to communities where playful learning interventions are instigated.

-- Learn about best practices relating to play intervention and acquire a set of exemplars which showcase current industry developments in this field.
+- Learn about best practices relating to play interventions within the built environment and acquire a set of exemplars which showcase current industry developments in this field.

 Design of Educational Facilities: Acts as a resource to the design team in providing ongoing guidance and support to ensure that the emerging and ultimate design aligns with the established community vision, education goals, future programming, written design standards, best/next practices and education policy.

 Context: Content of this session/workshop will focus on the circumstances that form the setting for the design and construction of specific learning environments and characteristics that distinguishes the project from other applications.

 Learning: Content of this session/workshop will focus on how we learn and/or how the physical environment responds specifically to various methods of instruction, pedagogies, learning styles, or learning trends.